isaac-mason/arancini/packages/arancini/README.md

 ## Packages

-You can install all of arancini with the umbrella `arancini` package, or you can install particular packages.
+You can install all of arancini with the umbrella `arancini` package, or you can install individual packages under the `@arancini/*` scope.

 > **Note:** In order to use entrypoints with typescript, you must use a `moduleResolution` option that supports entrypoints, for example `bundler` or `NodeNext`.